atdd-bdd/GherkinExecutorForJava/style.md

   ```
 ### User Interface Testing

  You could use the values in the table as the input values to a User Interface (UI).
 The Given could set up the state.
-The When could printout the values to input, and the Then could check that the state has changed appropriately.
+The When could print out the values to input, and the Then could check that the state has changed appropriately.

 ### Iterative Development of Feature File